Real estate trust account fundamentals (2022)

 Recording exchanges physically is the prime reason bookkeeping is botched and can frequently be traced back to human error.

 A classic no-no is the blending of put stock in reserves.
 Once the assets intermix it is significantly more difficult to track them precisely.
 If this happens, it can give an appearance that you are up to something dodgy if you get audited.

 While these may seem like common sense, we recommend you take the below into consideration to keep your trust accounts operating at optimum efficiency, and to ensure everything runs smoothly:

-- Leave a digital paper trail – Report and track every deposit that enters your trust account
+- Create Digital Records: Report and track every deposit that enters your trust account

-- Reconciling regularly is key – Your bank account transactions need to match your trust accounting software transactions.
-This demonstrates that you’re on top of everything, and that nothing has been missed.
+- Reconcile Regularly: Your bank account needs to match your trust accounting software transactions.
+This demonstrates that you’re on top of everything and that nothing has been missed.

 Additionally, to guarantee lawful commitments are met in your trust accounting processes, it is essential to understand that requirements vary from state to state.
 States typically will post their guidelines online, but again, you are best to seek professional legal advice for your specific situation.